ArturKalach/react-native-a11y/README.md

 # React Native A11y

+## New Release Update
+- Updated setKeyboardFocus to remove limitations.
+The `setKeyboardFocus` method can now be used with any focusable element via `ref`.
+- Update and refactor example project with usage of `ReactNative 0.80.x`

+## Roadmap:
+- Update and refactor the `react-native-external-keyboard` package.
+- Update and refactor the `react-native-a11y-order` package.
+- Reuse and align functionality from `react-native-external-keyboard` and `react-native-a11y-order`

 # 🚧 🚧 🚧

 ### Unfortunately, the library is outdated and uses deprecated APIs.
 It requires a lot of work to be done.